iden3/circomlib/circuits/crypto/baby_jubjub/README.md

 This folder contains the templates to do operations on [Baby Jubjub](https://github.com/ethereum/EIPs/pull/2494) elliptic curve.

-Add description of the curve?
+TODO: Add description of the curve

 ## Structure of the folder